 What I learned was that far from empty, Patagonia is a peopled landscape.
 And that while perhaps in the US one associated wilderness with national forests and parks, places to visit but not live, something about this seemed grounded and real, inspiring.

 My trips to the region left a strong sense of what could be possible, travel- and life-wise, if we could ever figure out how to move to Patagonia for an extended time.
 Then in 2010, when our first child was just two years old, we decided to give it a shot and moved to the small town of El Bolsón.

-The following images and descriptions collect some of the most important lessons we learned living in Patagonia.
+The following descriptions collect some of the most important lessons we learned living in Patagonia.

 1. Most of us have never seen water as it’s intended to be.

 As a kayaker, I simply couldn’t get over the water in Patagonia.
 My home river there, the Rio Azul, is fully potable, meaning when you get thirsty you can just cup your hand in the river and drink.
 This is still true throughout much of Patagonia.
 The water color, clarity, purity is both astounding and somewhat saddening: You realize how badly most watersheds around the world have been impacted.
 You also realize it’s not something to take for granted.
 Large-scale hydroelectric projects proposed throughout the region continue to threaten the healthy ecosystems.

 2. Gauchos could continue to survive long after everything else disappears.